Research

 PROSPECT

 PROSPECT is a short baseline reactor antineutrino experiment with precisely measure reactor antineutrino spectrum and perform sterile neutrino induced oscillation searches.
-I led the R&D and assembly of optical reflector subsystem on the experiment.
-I also spear-headed the experiment's first sterile neutrino oscillation search.
+While our group is not part of the experiment, Pranava played an important role on the experiment during his Ph.D. and postdoc.